emiliocantuc/awesome-umich-orgs/README.md

 # awesome umich orgs
 A better way of exploring student organizations from the University of Michigan.
+Hosted [here](https://emiliocantuc.github.io/awesome-umich-orgs).

 A weekend hack inspired by [@karpathy](https://x.com/karpathy)'s [awesome-movies.life](https://awesome-movies.life).
 We simply embed the name + description of student orgs and display their nearest neighbors.